Denbigh Alliance Multi Academy Trust logo

 Faculties

 Please take some time to explore our different faculties areas by clicking on the respective link below.
-Each faculty has a dedicated page on our school website that introduces the faculty, an opportunity to explore the Schemes of Learning for the subject, and the Extra-Curricular Opportunities offered by the faculty.
+Each faculty has a dedicated page on our school website that introduces the faculty, an opportunity to explore the Schemes of Learning for the subject, and the Enrichment Opportunities offered by the faculty.

 Business & Computing Creative Arts Design & Technology English & Media

-Business Art Fashion & Textiles English Kiterature
+Business Art Fashion & Textiles English Literature

 Computer Science Art & Textile Design Product Design English Lang & Literature